 - The name Patches could be referring to his/her patchy hair, as well as his/her practice of “unlicensed phrenology” (according to the case files).
 Phrenology is a pseudoscience that divides the brain up into sections or “patches” that have to do with different feelings and thoughts.

 - Warden Sharp, in addition to being the name of the Pelican Rock warden, is also the name of the asylum warden in the Batman universe.

-- The word flambé, as in Chef Flambé, means (in reference to food) “covered with liquor and set alight briefly”.
+- The word flambé, as in Chef Flambé, refers to a cooking method in which you cover food with liquor and set it alight briefly.